I Want To...

 Q: Will you be at the ASHP Midyear Clinical Meeting?

-A: Yes, there will be representatives from the Johns Hopkins Community Pharmacy Residency Program at the Midyear Clinical Meeting in Las Vegas, NV.
-We will be at The Johns Hopkins Home Care Group – Johns Hopkins Outpatient Pharmacy booth (#6307) during the residency showcase on Tuesday, December 4, 2012 from 1:00 pm - 4:00 pm.
+A: Yes, there will be representatives from the Johns Hopkins Community-based Pharmacy and Community-based Pharmacy Administration and Leadership Residency Programs at the Midyear Clinical Meeting.
+We will be at The Johns Hopkins Home Care Group – Johns Hopkins Outpatient Pharmacy booth during the residency showcase on Monday afternoon.
+If you are interested in the Community-based Pharmacy Administration and Leadership 2-year residency, participation in the Personnel Placement Services (PPS) is highly encouraged.
+Representatives will be providing further information on the program and preliminary interviews will be held.

 Q: Can you tell me more about your program?

-A: The Johns Hopkins Home Care Group Community Pharmacy Residency program is a 12-month curriculum that provides residents with extensive training opportunities.
-Two applicants will be accepted into our 2013-2014 community pharmacy residency program.
+A: The Johns Hopkins Home Care Group Community-based Pharmacy Residency program is a 12-month curriculum that provides residents with extensive training opportunities.
+Two applicants will be accepted into our PGY1 community-based pharmacy residency program.
+The PGY1/2 Community-based Pharmacy Administration and Leadership (CPAL) Residency program is a 24-month curriculum that includes a M.B.A. or M.S. degree.
+The foundation of the combined degree program is built upon the first year Community-based Pharmacy Residency.
+One applicant will be accepted into our Combined PGY1 Community-based and PGY2 CPAL each year.

-A: We offer clinical services in HIV/AIDS, hepatitis C, geriatrics, medication therapy management, and immunizations.
-Areas of specialized services offered by Johns Hopkins Outpatient Pharmacy include solid organ transplant, infectious disease, geriatrics, oncology, psychiatry, and specialty compounding.
+A: We offer clinical services in HIV/AIDS, hepatitis C, geriatrics, solid organ transplant, diabetes, medication therapy management and immunizations.

 Q: How are residents evaluated?

 A: Residents receive a list of goals and objectives at the beginning of each rotation.
 At the end of the concentrated rotations, they meet with their preceptor to review their performance.
 For longitudinal rotations, residents review their performance with their preceptor quarterly.
-A report assessing residents is prepared based on ASHP’s Residency Learning System (RLS).
+A report assessing residents is prepared based on ASHP’s Residency Program Design and Conduct.
 On a quarterly basis, the director of the residency program provides residents with an evaluation of their progress based on preceptors’ comments.

 A: Residents are required to design, conduct, and evaluate a major project related to an aspect of pharmacy practice during the residency year.